daviddvs/ml_nfv_ec/README.md

 Run the Monitor.
 This will gather CPU, RAM and bitrate info from the Backend machine and it will the save into a results dir.
-Backedn machine IP must be edited in the file.
+Backend machine IP must be edited in the file.
+Note: press CTRL+C to end monitoring process and save data.
 ```
 cd ~/ml_nfv_ec/mon
 python3 mon.py